Moving to the USA

 - Out-of-pocket costs can be high without adequate insurance coverage.

 The U.S. offers diverse educational opportunities, including public schools, private schools, and world-renowned universities.
-Public schools are free for residents, and international students often seek admission to colleges or universities on F-1 visas.
+Public schools are free for residents.

 Adapting to life in the U.S. involves understanding cultural norms: